Data-Science-for-Linguists/NLSS_Project/progress_report.md

 # 11/27
 I added a list of curse words from Google's What Do You Love project.
 I then looked at comments that contained these words, and at the rate of their use of the words hate and love.
 I looked at the average number of comments a user will post.
 I ran some sentiment analysis in a single user format.
 I will run this on a larger scale and look at how it compares to various stream stats.

+#11/28
+I've gotten a start on the machine learning portion of my project.
+I'm finishing getting my X and y values put together to begin the training.
+The sentiment of chat ranges from 40-60% positive on any given video, so the ML task should try to predict within this range.